 - Add the butter and puree the soup with an immersion or hand blender

-- Stir in the cream
+- Stir in the cream and cheddar cheese

 - Serve the soup warm with desired toppings